 Most people are aware that having a healthy, nutritious diet is important to their overall health.
 However, they may not always realize just how much their nutrition could affect their dental health, as well.
-Poor nutrition could affect the progression and development of various types of oral conditions and diseases.
+Poor nutrition can affect the progression and development of various types of oral conditions and diseases.
 Making the wrong choices can cause problems with teeth and gums and could end up causing faster tooth decay and loss.

-Many people suffer from at least some form of dental problem.
+Many people suffer from at least some form of dental issue.
 The Centers for Disease Control have found that about 90% of adults in the United States have at least one cavity.
 Around half of the adult population has signs of gum disease.
 Without making changes, it could lead to more and more people needing to have tooth implants once they begin to lose teeth.